cisagov/ScubaGear/baselines/exo.md

 Any product that meets the requirements outlined in this baseline policy group may be used.
-If the agency is using Microsoft Defender to implement malware scanning, see the following policies of the [Defender for Office 365 Minimum Viable Secure Configuration Baseline](https://github.com/cisagov/ScubaGear/blob/main/baselines/defender.md).
+If the agency is using Microsoft Defender to implement malware scanning, see the following policies of the [Defender for Office 365 Minimum Viable Secure Configuration Baseline](https://github.com/cisagov/ScubaGear/blob/main/baselines/defender.md) for additional guidance.

 - [MS.DEFENDER.1.2v1](https://github.com/cisagov/ScubaGear/blob/main/baselines/defender.md#msdefender12v1)
   - All users SHALL be added to Exchange Online Protection in either the standard or strict preset security policy.